 Unlike the shunned Samaritan woman, Magdalene was a Jewish woman with wealth… but a woman, nonetheless.
 Women in antiquity were not usually esteemed, even when they had money.
 Yet, the women who traveled with Jesus were considered a crucial part of the ministry.
 It was Magdalene who was commissioned by the angels to “Go” and proclaim that Christ had risen (Mark 16:7).

 Like with the Samaritan woman, we may ask; what was it about Magdalene that caused the Disciples to believe her?
 Was it her healing?
 Did her financial sacrifice and dedication make her credible?
 Was it the look on her face as she recalled seeing the risen Christ that convinced others to listen?
 Not sure, but what she said launched what we know as the Christian message; He has risen!

 You and I may know something about isolation like the Samaritan woman.
 We may be able to relate to how helpless Magdalene must have felt when it was discovered that her money could not spare her of torment and trouble.
 What about the woman with the issue of blood?
 Can any of you speak of the desperation that accompanies the need to be delivered from an embarrassing condition?
 I sure can.

 Pardoned, do I “go and sin no more” (John 8:11)?
 Do I conduct my life convinced that the faith that brought about healing in one situation, is able to do the same in other areas of my life?
-Am I the only one who wonders if there are those who talk about their transforming encounter with Jesus and then point at me and say it was because of, “What she said?”
+I can’t help but wonder, will there be those who, when they talk about their relationship with Jesus, will point at me and say it was because of, “What she said?”